 Ancient woodlands cover just 2.4% of the UK.
 Their complex biodiversity has developed over centuries, making them irreplaceable.
 If we lose them, they are gone for good.

 The Planning and Infrastructure Bill threatens to reduce the protections for natural ecosystems, like ancient woodland, which are already under threat.
-Current plans include removing the requirement to survey for particular species, or apply for a protected species licence.
-Although measures are suggested to replace these requirements, they don’t go far enough and leave nature vulnerable.
+Current plans include a one-off charge to developers to offset harm or destruction to woods and trees.
+Although measures are suggested to replace these requirements, such as investment into nature-friendly plans, they don’t go far enough and leave nature vulnerable.
+This isn't an abstract threat - it's permission to destroy the places we love and the nature we depend on.

 Did you know?